Free for a week, then $19 for your first month

 • Pro (individual): Public pricing listed; Pro unlocks more actions/templates and faster processing.
 (Page shows Pro/Practice tiers with feature gating).

-• Practice/Enterprise: Team controls, SSO add-on, onboarding, central billing.
+• Practice/Enterprise: Team controls, SSO add-on, onboarding, and central billing.

 Lyrebird